tsackton/taelgarverse/docs/gazetteer/greater-sembara/maseau-gap.md

-The Maseau Gap is a broad saddle between the [Mostreve Hills](<mostreve-hills.md>) and the ~Sentinel Range Spur~, providing one of the few practical north-south corridors between the realms of [Greater Sembara](<greater-sembara.md>) and the south.
+The Maseau Gap is a broad saddle between the [Mostreve Hills](<mostreve-hills.md>) and the [Salt Hills](<salt-hills.md>), providing one of the few practical north-south corridors between the realms of [Greater Sembara](<greater-sembara.md>) and the south.
 This is a flat, open land, dominated by plains and scrubland.
 The [Great South Road](<roads/great-south-road.md>), constructed in the ancient days of the [Drankorian Empire](<../../history/historical-realms/drankorian-empire.md>) and still in nearly perfect repair, is the primary route through the Gap.

 ## Names
 During the Drankorian Empire, this was referred to as the Val Masseum, the "valley beneath the mountains".